forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 |`52.3485772, 5.0082090, 52.356605, 4.995392, 64, 402`|<span style="color:#0a0">45<span>|

 In order to label the data we should know amount of free parking spots.
 The math here is pretty simple:
 1. Estimate a $$Capacity$$ of the parking area.
-As the capacity we can consider a historical maximum amount of simultanious parking transactions at the area.
+As the capacity we can consider a historical maximum amount of simultaneous parking transactions at the area.
 2. Amount of $$Occupied$$ spots is amount of simultanious transactions for a given time and location.
 3. $$Free = Capacity - Occupied$$

 ### Accuracy of Free spots prediction